LogtalkDotOrg/logtalk-for-vscode/docs/VARIABLE_RENAME_IMPLEMENTATION.md

 - Variable shadowing
 - Variables in strings (should NOT be renamed)
 - Variables in comments (SHOULD be renamed to keep comments accurate)

+### `tests/parameter-variable-rename-test.lgt`

+Created with 4 test cases demonstrating parameter variable renaming:
+- Simple parametric object with one parameter variable
+- Parametric object with multiple parameter variables
+- Parametric category with parameter variable
+- Regular variables (non-parameter) that should NOT rename across entity

 ## Usage